Rosamond Jacob: Writing

 In 1937 Jacob wrote and published The Rise of the United Irishmen, 1791–1794, an historical analysis of the United Irishmen.
-It was praised as insight and for Jacob clearly differentiating her own views from those of the book's subjects.
+It was praised as insightful and for Jacob clearly differentiating her own views from those of the book's subjects.
 The success of that book allowed her to find a publisher for 1938 novel The Troubled House, which had been written in 1921.
 The novel was set during the Irish War of Independence and it offers an avant-garde critique of war and patriarchy while strongly suggesting a lesbian relationship between two of its protagonists.

 In 1957 Jacob wrote The Rebel's Wife, a historical memoir written from the viewpoint of Wolfe Tone's wife Matilda, but she was unable to find a publisher for it until she rewrote it as a historical fiction.